 We begin by examining data on reactions involving the Law of Combining Volumes.
-Going back to the nitrogen oxide data given here, we recall that there are three compounds formed from nitrogen and oxygen.
+Going back to the nitrogen oxide data given here (Table 2.2: Possible Molecular Formulae for Nitrogen Oxides), we recall that there are three compounds formed from nitrogen and oxygen.
 Now we measure the volumes which combine in forming each.
 We find that 2 liters of oxide B can be decomposed into 1 liter of nitrogen and 1 liter of oxygen.
 From the reasoning above, then a nitrogen particle must contain an even number of nitrogen atoms.
 We assume for now that nitrogen is N_2 .
 We have already concluded that oxygen is O_2 .
 Therefore, the molecular formula for oxide B is NO, and we call it nitric oxide.
 Since we have already determined that the oxygen to nitrogen mass ratio is 1.14 : 1, then, if we assign oxygen a mass of 16, as above, nitrogen has a mass of 14.
 (That is $\frac{16}{1.14} = 14$.)
-2 liters of oxide A is formed from 2 liters of oxygen and 1 liter of nitrogen.
-Therefore, oxide A is NO_2 , which we call nitrogen dioxide.
-Note that we predict an oxygen to nitrogen mass ratio of $\frac{32}{14} = 2.28 \pm 1$, in agreement with the data.
+2 liters of oxide A is formed from 2 liters of oxygen and 1 liter of nitrogen mass ratio of $\frac{32}{14} = 2.28 : 1$, in agreement with the data.
+Oxide C is N_2O , called nitrous oxide, and predicted to have a mass ratio of $\frac{16}{28} = 0.57 : 1$, again in agreement with the data.
 We have now resolved the ambiguity in the molecular formulae.